BedlingtonStation PrimarySchool

 CONTEXT

 Ah yes, what!
 Regina here.
-I can't wait to work with a great bunch of publishers like you to bring this 'Book of Wonder' all about Ancient Civilisations, in particular, Ancient Maya, to life for Olive.
+I can't wait to work with a great bunch of authors like you to bring this 'Book of Wonder' all about Ancient Civilisations, in particular, Ancient Maya, to life for Olive.
 I'm sure it'll be a hit, what!

 BROADENING EXPERIENCE